SCAR TISSUE REMOVAL

 Scar Tissue is weaker, less elastic, and up to 1,000 times more pain sensitive than normal tissue.
 It is a prime culprit in numerous CHRONIC PAIN SYNDROMES as well as DEGENERATIVE ARTHRITIS.
 Oh, and unlike the gross adhesions seen in Scar Tissue Removal, much of the Scar Tissue Remodeling I do is performed on people who have had one or more MRI's, and not learned a thing from them.
 In other words, the kind of Scar Tissue that I deal with on a day-to-day basis does not show up on CT or MRI.

 If it is Scar Tissue Removal you are after, you need to find a really good surgeon who is up on the very latest technology and techniques (for instance, with Endometriosis, wrapping adhesed areas in disolvable "Proteolytic Enzyme Wraps" is showing some promise).
-If it is Scar Tissue Remodeling you want, call Tracy at 417-934-6337 to schedule a consultation today.
+If it is Scar Tissue Remodeling you want, call Cheryl at 417-934-6337 to schedule a consultation today.